 Optomed's borrowings from financial institutions contain a financial covenant (equity ratio) and Optomed also has to meet certain key operative targets.
-The related liabilities amounted to EUR 4,524 thousand (at December 31, 2021) and EUR 3,524 thousand (at December 31, 2020).
+The related liabilities amounted to EUR 4,172 thousand (at December 31, 2022) and EUR 4,524 thousand (at December 31, 2021).
 The borrowings will be repaid in accordance with the repayment schedule.

 Optomed has to comply with the financial covenant terms specified in the loan agreement terms at the financial year-end.
 Equity ratio is calculated using the agreed formula.
-The table below summarises the Group's financial covenant term and compliance over the financial years 2020-2021.For covenant accounting purposes equity ratio is calculated Covenant accounting purposes equity ratio is calculated, based on the related terms of the borrowings.
+The table below summarises the Group's financial covenant term and compliance over the financial years 2021-2022.Covenant accounting purposes equity ratio is calculated, based on the related terms of the borrowings.